PRYDE Scholars Program

 The Experience

 The PRYDE Scholars Program is a two-year research experience for juniors and seniors in the Cornell College of Human Ecology.
-PRYDE Scholars are matched with a community-engaged and youth-focused Cornell research lab, gain hands-on experience in research-practice partnerships, and take part in a four-semester seminar on translational research in the field of youth work.
+PRYDE Scholars are matched with a community-engaged and youth-focused Cornell research lab, gain hands-on experience in research-practice partnerships, and take part in a four-semester seminar on translational research and positive youth development.

 PRYDE Scholars will: